 Both deaths were not shocking, but they still are very hard to deal with.
 I no longer have an ill person to care for and that’s an empty feeling.
 I think that is probably the hardest thing for me at this point, aside from not having both of them around to just talk to.

 When they were both here and in need, I found a sense of purpose in preparing their meals, doing their laundry, and giving them the companionship they craved.
 I also had two children that needed me for help with homework, meals, and laundry and a husband who needed these things too.
 Life was beyond hectic and I would often find myself suffering from anxiety the most as my stress levels rose.
-It had gotten bad enough where I really didn’t want to leave the house in fear that it would surface and I’d be trapped.
+It had gotten bad enough that I really didn’t want to leave the house in fear that it would surface and I’d be trapped.

 Now that they are gone and there is less of a sense of urgency, I am having difficulty finding a sense of purpose.
 This usually can be easily remedied with me immersing myself in work, but I honestly have been finding it hard to write.
 I either lack the energy or nothing seems to sound right.
 I am even struggling with this blog post.
 I personally think it’s one of my worst entries, BUT I know there are probably a lot of people out there that may appreciate these raw feelings so I’m going to go with it– for better or worse.

 I’m also finding it difficult to do housework.
 It seems like I get a panic attack at just the mere thought of doing it.
 I know some of it has to do with my OCD and the fact that I have a new puppy.
 She is difficult to potty train and that is REALLY not helping.